 Another association of red is love and seduction, sexuality, eroticism, and immorality.
 It was long seen as having a dark side, particularly in Christian theology.
 Red was associated with sexual passion, anger, sin, and the devil.
-In the Old Testament of the Bible, the Book of Isaiah says: “Though your sins be as scarlet, they shall be white as snow”.
-In the New Testament, in the Book of Revelation, the Antichrist appears as a red monster, ridden by a woman dressed in scarlet, known as the Whore of Babylon.
+In the Old Testament of the Bible, the Book of Isaiah says: “Though your sins be as scarlet, they shall be white as snow.
+In the New Testament, specifically in the Book of Revelation, the Antichrist is depicted as a red monster, ridden by a woman dressed in scarlet, known as the Whore of Babylon.
 This might be why red was also associated with prostitution.
 There are so many associations that contradict each other!

 1. Jan van Eyck, Lucca Madonna

 The huge drapery in red covers her whole body.
 Its symbolic meaning is connected with life, energy, and Jesus Christ’s passion.
 Again, it is a symbolic color of Christ’s martyrdom and redemption.
 However natural in appearance, this scene is full of other religious symbolic references.
 The fruit in the Child’s hand, for example, alludes to the Fall of Man, the consequences of which are overcome through the incarnation of God.
-The throne with its lion decorations symbolizes not only the judgment seat of the proverbially just king Solomon, an ancestor to Christ but also the Last Judgement.
+The throne with its lion decorations symbolizes not only the judgment seat of the proverbially just king Solomon, an ancestor of Christ, but also the Last Judgement.

-2. Giorgione, Young Woman (“Laura”)
+2. Giorgione, Young Woman (Laura)

-This half-length portrait created by one of my favorite painters, Giorgione, depicts a young woman in a fur-trimmed red cloak.
-The laurel tree may be intended as a coded reference to the subject’s name but it could also be an attribute of poetry.
+This half-length portrait, created by one of my favorite painters, Giorgione, depicts a young woman in a fur-trimmed red cloak.
+The laurel tree may be intended as a coded reference to the subject’s name, but it could also be an attribute of poetry.
 Yet another possibility is that this young lady was a prostitute.
 The winter clothing of wealthy Venetian courtesans was usually a beautiful garment lined with fur.
 Her nonchalant way of wearing the fur supports this interpretation.
 With this portrait, Giorgione created a prototype for later depictions of courtesans in Venetian painting.

 3. Rembrandt, Portrait of Hendrickje Stoffels

-red dresses art, Rembrandt Harmenszoon van Rijn, Portrait of Hendrickje Stoffels, 1656-1657, Gemäldegalerie, Berlin
+Rembrandt van Rijn, Portrait of Hendrickje Stoffels, 1656-1657, Gemäldegalerie, Berlin, Germany.

-The informal pose and dress – a housecoat, with illuminated deep red elements and tied casually over the low-cut white undergarment – suggest a familiar relationship between Rembrandt and the model.
+The informal pose and dress—a housecoat, with illuminated deep red elements and tied casually over the low-cut white undergarment—suggest a familiar relationship between Rembrandt and the model.
 For this reason, the woman was identified as his later companion Hendrickje Stoffels.
 The pictorial type reveals his familiarity with Palma Vecchio’s portraits of courtesans.
 This is confirmed by scientific investigations showing that the position of the right arm originally corresponded with the Venetian model but was then increasingly modified.
 While the ring on Stoffels’ finger shows her status as a married woman, the courtesan’s pose reflects an extramarital relationship, disapproved of by the Church.

 4. Pierre-Auguste Renoir, Gabrielle in a Red Dress